France

 Yes

-On 30 September 2025, the French authorities published a note on the website of the French Authority for Competition, Consumer Affairs and Fraud Control (“DGCCRF”) concerning the impacts of the upcoming transposition Directive 2024/825 on Empowering Consumers ("EmpCo Directive") into French law.
+On 30 September 2025, the French authorities published a note on the website of the French Authority for Competition, Consumer Affairs and Fraud Control (“DGCCRF”) concerning the impacts of the upcoming transposition Directive 2024/825 on Empowering Consumers ("EmpCo Directive") into French law,.

-In particular, French authorities have addressed key transposition issues in the aforementioned note related to these topics:
+addressed key transposition issues in the aforementioned note related to these topics:

 • On Sustainability labels: under the Directive, sustainability labels must meet stricter requirements.
 Consequently, internal labels and non-verified labels that do not employ a third party to verify compliance with specifications will be prohibited.